ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 ## Prerequisites

 - Python 3.12 or above
-- The models detect for CUDA capability, if available they run on the GPU otherwise on the CPU. <br/>The code was developed using an Nvidia GPU with 4GB VRAM.
+- The models detect for CUDA capability, if available they utilise the GPU otherwise the CPU is is used. <br/>The code was developed using an Nvidia GPU.

 ## Sample Results